BEING A COMMUNITY OF LOVE DURING THE COIVD-19 PANDEMIC

 Orange Phase: Significantly-limited Live In-person Public Use of Property

 Public Health Indicators: Civic authorities allow for limited numbers of persons to gather and numbers of known infections and deaths have fallen substantially in the region.
-Numbers of known infections and deaths have declined in the county for fourteen (14) consecutive days.
+Numbers of known infections and deaths have declined in the county for fourteen (14) consecutive days on average.

 - In conjunction with online services, limited number of worshipers may gather for in-person worship inside or outside.
 Number of worshipers dependent upon modified seating capacity to allow social distancing by household